-The simple weeknight fish curry I share today uses a homemade curry paste base.
-The curry paste is versatile and can also be used with leftover roasted chicken, homemade paneer (recipe in my Homegrown Kitchen cookbook) or used for a vegetable curry with a selection of seasonal vegetables.
+The simple weeknight curry I share today uses a homemade curry paste base.
+The curry paste is versatile and can be used with fish, leftover roasted chicken, homemade paneer (recipe in my Homegrown Kitchen cookbook) or vegetable curry with a selection of seasonal vegetables and chickpeas.

 WEEKNIGHT CURRY + Homemade: Curry Paste

 - 2 cloves garlic, chopped